SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 In the mid-1800s, after facing forced relocation, surveillance, and betrayal by the U.S. government, a group of Black Seminoles—led by freedom fighter John Horse—fled from Indian Territory (present-day Oklahoma) into Mexico.
 In 1850, they were granted land and protection by the Mexican government in exchange for defending the northern frontier from raiders.

-By 1852, the Mascogos founded the town of El Nacimiento, where they have lived for over 170 years.
+By 1852, the Negros Mascogos founded the town of El Nacimiento, where they have lived for over 170 years.
 Their story is one of cross-border survival, negotiating life between the United States and Mexico while preserving their cultural and political autonomy.

-Traditions, Food, and Cultural LifeThe Mascogos maintain a distinct culture that blends African American, Seminole, and Mexican traditions:
+The Negros Mascogos maintain a distinct culture that blends Afro-Indigenous and Mexican traditions:

 • Traditional Foods: Dishes like soske (a hominy porridge), pan de campo, and cabrito (roasted goat), prepared for holidays and communal feasts

-Their cultural preservation is largely oral—passed down through generations without formal institutions or widespread documentation.
+Their cultural preservation is largely oral, passed down through generations without formal institutions or widespread documentation.

 Juneteenth in Mexico: A Celebration of Freedom